DIY Whipped Tallow Balm

 What is Beef Tallow?

-Beef tallow is simply beef fat that has been rendered (cooked down) to remove impurities and is shelf-stable as a result.
+Beef tallow is simply raw beef fat that has been rendered (cooked down) to remove impurities and create a clean product.
+This rendering process also makes it shelf-stable.

 The process of rendering is super simple!
-All you need to do is gently cook finely-chopped suet (raw beef fat) in a double-boiler or crockpot (on low) for a few hours, strain it and boom, you have tallow!
-You can read more about the process in my article Rendering Fat: How to Make Tallow, Lard, and Schmaltz.
+All you need to do is gently cook finely-chopped suet (raw beef fat) in a crockpot (on low) until the cracklings form, strain it and boom, you have tallow!

 What Are the Benefits of Tallow Balm?